cmu-delphi/delphi-epidata/.github/PULL_REQUEST_TEMPLATE.md

-closes|addresses <!--list issues closed or addressed by this PR -->
+closes|addresses <!--list issues closed or partially-addressed by this PR -->

 ### Summary: